ae2f/Preproc/README.md

 - A functional OS which supports standard library of C and pipelining.
     - Unix based systems are recommended.
     - Windows is tested.

+# Known Issues
+> Currently it does not understand single-line comments at all.
+> It could ruin the user experience.